 This strategy consists of three sub-strategies: GSRS aggressive , GSRS low-volatility and the HEDGE sub-strategies.

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
-It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Applying this definition to our asset in some examples:
+It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Which means for our asset as example:

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
-The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Applying this definition to our asset in some examples:
+The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Which means for our asset as example:

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
-Maximum Drawdown is expressed in percentage terms.'Applying this definition to our asset in some examples:
+Maximum Drawdown is expressed in percentage terms.'Which means for our asset as example:

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
-Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'Which means for our asset as example:
+Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'Using this definition on our asset we see for example:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: